bubbles-suite/BUBBLES/README.md

 ```
 ./mdgpu_np setup.dat
 ```
-Running the simulation in background, unattached from the user:
+Alternatively, run the simulation in background, unattached from the user:
 ```
 nohup ./mdgpu_np setup.dat &
 ```

 # Quick guide

 # Examples

+# Documentation

+The documentation for this project is not ready yet and will be available in a future